-In the next decade, the best education is not just about learning standard materials and preparing for standard examinations.
-Students will need to have a deeper understanding of the models and methods of Economics, and about how to apply those models in the real world.
+The best education is not just about learning standard materials and preparing for standard examinations.
+Students need to have a deeper understanding of the models and methods of Economics, and about how to apply those models in the real world, this is where it matters!
 We think Royal Holloway is the ideal place for you to prepare for this challenging and exciting future.

 Head of Department